CloudLabs-MOC/dp-203-azure-data-engineer/Instructions/Labs/Lab-Scenario-Preview/module-4.md

-# Lab Scenario Preview: Guided Lab: Build a Data Pipeline in Synapse Analytics
+# Lab Scenario Preview:Guided Lab : Build a Data Pipeline in Synapse Analytics

 ## Lab 4: Use Azure Synapse Link for SQL